-The Stanford Department of Psychiatry and Behavioral Sciences is inviting children ages 6-12 with a diagnosis of ARFID (Avoidant/Restrictive Food Intake Disorder) and their families to participate in a Family-Based Treatment (FBT) vs. a manualized Non-Specific Care (NSC) research study.
-Families will be randomized to either FBT or NSC treatment, with medical management required for both treatment arms.
-Both treatments consist of 14 one-hour telehealth sessions over the course of 4 months.
+Children ages 6-12 with symptoms of Avoidant/Restrictive Food Intake Disorder (ARFID) and their families are invited to participate in a Family-Based Treatment (FBT) vs. a manualized Non-Specific Care (NSC) research study through the Stanford Department of Psychiatry and Behavioral Sciences.
+The study consists of 14 one-hour telehealth sessions in either treatment arm, along with required medical management, over the course of 4 months.
 Treatment will be provided by doctoral-level, highly skilled therapists.

 Who Can Participate?